kubernetes/community/contributors/design-proposals/core-metrics-pipeline.md

 ### Proposed Core Metrics API:

-An important difference between the current summary api and the proposed core metrics api is that metrics in the core metrics api contain only usage data, and not capacity-related statistics.
+An important difference between the current summary api and the proposed core metrics api is that pod and container-level metrics in the core metrics api contain only usage data, and not capacity-related statistics.
+Node level resource metrics continue to provide capacity.
 This is more accurate since a pod's resource capacity is really defined by its "requests" and "limits", and it is a better reflection of how components use these metrics.
 The kubelet, for example, finds which resources are constrained using node-level capacity and availability data, and then chooses which pods to take action on based on the pod's usage of the constrained resource.
 If neccessary, capacity for resources a pod consumes can still be correlated with node-level resources using this format of metrics.

 ```go
 // CoreMetrics is a top-level container for holding NodeResources and PodUsage.